 Set the Stage with How You Care for Body and Mind

-- Listen to upbeat music when you need to rev your spirit.
+Listen to upbeat music when you need to revive your spirit.

 Develop Habits That Support Innovation